 - tool box meetings which include skills updates

-We have also recognised that for some there may be difficulties in attending face-to-face courses therefore E-learning/online programs are also available through Government Bodies, Registered Training Organisations, Unions or Industry Associations.
+We also recognise that for some there may be difficulties in attending the traditional face-to-face courses.
+To help overcome this, e-learning/online programs are available for licence holders through Government Bodies, Registered Training Organisations, Unions or Industry.

-The minimum amount of CPD you do is indicated by ‘points’ – points are broadly indicative of hours, so 12 points is generally 12 hours, but it is possible for the Administrator to allocate additional points for high value activities, for instance if the wiring rules are changed then attending an activity to find out the new rules would be considered a high value activity and attract additional points.
+The minimum amount of CPD you do is indicated by ‘points’ – points are broadly equals hours, so 12 points is generally 12 hours.
+But it is possible for the Administrator to allocate extra points for high value activities.
+For instance if the Wiring Rules are changed then attending an activity to find out about these new rules would be considered a high value activity and attract extra points.

 Where to next